 Scholarship Opportunities with Unspecified Due Date

-National Defense Transportation Association Schott/St. Louis Chapter Scholarship: Two $3,500 and four $2000 awards available for students enrolling in a 4 year or graduate degree college program related to business, transportation logistics or physical distribution.
+National Defense Transportation Association Schott/St. Louis Chapter Scholarship: Two $3,500 and four $2000 awards available for students enrolling in a four-year or graduate degree college program related to business, transportation logistics, or physical distribution.
 Two $1500 awards available for students enrolled in two-year associates degree or trade certification programs.
-Candidates must complete application, submit official transcripts, ACT or SAT scores, 2 letters of recommendation, and an essay on given topic.
-More information and applications available in the guidance office or at: www.ndtascottstlouis.org.
+Candidates must complete application, submit official transcripts, ACT or SAT scores, two letters of recommendation, and an essay on a given topic.
+More information and applications available in the guidance office or at www.ndtascottstlouis.org.